szczyglis-dev/py-gpt/README.md

 - Improved image attachment @mentions.
 - Added loaders for heavy operations such as indexing and embedding.
 - Updated CSS styles and translations.

-**2.8.18 (2026-09-15)**

-- Extended the **Chat with Agents** workflow and added step-by-step execution mode.
-- Fixed context token count display.
-- Simplified themes to two built-in options: **Dark** and **Light**.
-- Added `@` mentions in the input field for referencing attachments, files, and directories.
-- Added **Advanced Context Handling** (experimental).
-Enable it in `Settings -> Context`.
-It extends the effective conversation context in real time using a memory cache and automatic context trimming.
-- Added support for `AGENTS.md` in the workdir root.
-See the documentation for more details.
-- Other fixes and improvements.

-**2.8.17 (2026-09-13)**

-- Fixed Ollama native tool calls.
-- Fixed runtime language switching.
-- Fixed tab tooltips.
-- Fixed chat reload race conditions.
-- Fixed streaming of final responses in Chat with Agents.
-- Moved max worker limits to Settings.
-- Simplified model configuration.
-- Added Text tool to Painter.
-- Moved Reasoning Effort to a global switch in the input field.
-- Refactored Agents and autonomous mode.
-- Updated translations and documentation.
-- Removed deprecated options.
-- Various UI fixes.

-**2.8.16 (2026-09-12)**

-- Experts are now full-featured agents, using the same agent runtime and capabilities as agents in Chat with Agents.
-- Experts are now available as tools across all supported modes, allowing them to be invoked directly from anywhere in the application.

-**2.8.15 (2026-09-11)**

-- Renamed **Agents v2 (beta)** mode to **Chat with Agents**.
-- Added 3 separate submodes to **Chat with Agents**:
-  - **Chat** - allows natural conversation with the primary agent, with delegated agents used when needed.
-  - **Orchestrator** - the previous Agents v2 behavior, where the primary agent acts only as an orchestrator for other agents.
-  - **Swarm** - allows creating and running a dynamically defined group of specialized agents/workers in parallel in the background.
-Swarm mode can run continuously with a defined number of parallel agents.
-- Added the ability to configure a custom working directory per project.
-Right-click a project in the project list and select a custom workdir.
-- Added LLM provider fallbacks to **OpenAILike** when a model is not yet supported by the native LlamaIndex integrations for OpenAI, Google, Anthropic, or xAI.
-- Added keyed memory storage to the **Memory** plugin.
-- Fixed collection of used URLs and attachments in **Chat with Files**.

 # Credits and links